2025–26 Richmond Spiders women's basketball team

-The 2025–26 Richmond Spiders women's basketball team are representing the University of Richmond during the 2025–26 NCAA Division I women's basketball season.
-The Spiders, led by seventh-year head coach Aaron Roussell, play their home games at the Robins Center and are members of the Atlantic 10 Conference (A-10).
+The 2025–26 Richmond Spiders women's basketball team represented the University of Richmond during the 2025–26 NCAA Division I women's basketball season.
+The Spiders, led by seventh-year head coach Aaron Roussell, played their home games at the Robins Center and were members of the Atlantic 10 Conference (A-10).

 Previous season

 The Spiders finished the 2024–25 season with an overall record of 28–7, including 17–1 in regular-season A-10 play, to win the outright regular-season championship for the second straight season.
 In the A-10 women's tournament, they earned the No. 1 seed and received first- and second-round byes before defeating No. 9 seed Duquesne in the quarterfinals and falling to No. 4 seed Saint Joseph's in the semifinals.
 Despite failing to secure an automatic bid through the A-10 tournament, the Spiders earned an at-large bid to the NCAA tournament.

 The Spiders earned an 8-seed in the NCAA tournament, where they defeated 9-seed Georgia Tech in the first round in Los Angeles, California before falling to 1-seed UCLA in the second round.